dixonsilveroff/Africa-Waste-Observatory/src/content/markdown/about.md

 ## Our Mission

-The Africa Waste Observatory aims to advance solid waste management practices through:
+The Africa Waste Observatory aims to advance waste management practices through:

 - Comprehensive research and data collection
 - Knowledge dissemination and capacity building